 Stay Tuned Meaning

-The idiomatic phrase “stay tuned” means to stick around and wait because something more is coming.
+The English idiomatic term “stay tuned” means to stick around and wait because something more is coming.

 Origin of idiomatic expression